oliworx/oliworx.github.com/_posts/2019-08-19-reset-git-repo.md

   - git
   - shell
 ---
-## Reset and sync local git repository with remote branch

 Messed up your local files and git repo?
 Just clean up the mess and make it like the remote master branch again:

 ```bash